Alert

 The Board of Douglas County Commissioners believes in open and transparent government and, as such, requires that the business of County government should be open to effective public review.
 This includes access to information as well as the knowledge of and the ability to participate in public discussion so that diverse opinions and ideas may be heard and considered.

-Work Sessions: During Work Sessions, the Board often invites testimony from subject matter experts to discuss programs or initiatives.
-Work Sessions are scheduled the Friday before and occur throughout the week.
-Work Sessions are topic-specific, and the Board will decide whether to invite testimony during the meeting.
-View the Commissioners’ Weekly schedule.
+Work Sessions: During Work Sessions, the Board often invites testimony from internal and external subject matter experts to discuss programs or initiatives.
+Work Sessions are scheduled a week in advice and may occur on any weekday.

 Business Meetings: Business Meetings are scheduled for the second and fourth Tuesdays of the month at 1:30 p.m.
-During Business Meetings, the Board considers and takes formal action on resolutions, ordinances, and other county business.
-During specific agenda items, the Board will take public testimony.
+During Business Meetings, the Board considers and takes formal action on resolutions, ordinances, and other public business.
+During the meeting, the Board will take public testimony specific to the agenda item being considered.
 During that time, the public is invited to provide their perspective on that specific agenda item.
 Comments will be limited to 3 minutes.
-At the end of the Business Meeting, as time allows, the Board will also take general public comment on any topic.
-During that time, citizens have 3 minutes to comment about any topic other than those that specifically appeared on the agenda earlier in the meeting.
+After the Regular Agenda, as time allows, the Board will also take general public comment on any topic not already discussed during the meeting.
 Obscenity and any comments calling for criminal or violent action are prohibited.
 Commissioner comments, if any, will follow all citizen comments.

 Land Use Public Hearings: These meetings are specifically for land use presentations by applicants and formal action by the Board.
-The applicant will present to the Board, and there is time for public testimony on each item.
+Applicants make presentations to the Board.
+Public testimony is accepted on each agenda item.
+Citizen testimony is limited to the specific topic or application being discussed. and provides the Board with community perspective on the issue.

 Citizen testimony is germane to the specific topic being discussed and provides the Board with community perspective on the issue.
 Public Comment is an open time for comment on anything citizens think the Board should hear.
 View more information on public meetings.